bgctw/CrossInverts.jl/docs/src/example_vec.md

 (;system, u0_default, p_default) = get_case_inverted_system(inv_case; scenario)
 system
 ```
-Here, some parameters have default values, others, suche as sv₊i2, need to specified
+Here, some parameters have default values in the system.
+The others, such as sv₊i2, need to be specified
-with with returned `ComponentVector` `p_default`.
+with with the returned `ComponentVector` `p_default`.

 ### Optimized parameters and individuals